TaDaa/vimade/README.md

 - **vimade.enablebasegroups** - Neovim only setting.
 Enabled by default and allows basegroups/built-in highlight fading using winhl.
 This allows fading of built-in highlights such as Folded, Search, etc.
 - **vimade.basegroups** - Neovim only setting that specifies the basegroups/built-in highlight groups that will be faded using winhl when switching windows
 - **vimade.enablefocusfading** - Fades the current active window on focus blur and unfades when focus gained.
 This can be desirable when switching applications or TMUX splits.
 Default value is 0.
-- **vimade.enabletreesitter** - This is an EXPERIMENTAL feature.
-Combines treesitter with syntax highlights if needed to fade buffer.
-Default value is 0.

   *Requires additional setup for terminal and tmux:*

     1. Install `tmux-plugins/vim-tmux-focus-events`